thedemodrive/examples/README.md

 ## How to setup Istio integrate with KeyfactorCA

-1. Create kubernetes secrets with the root-cert
+1. Create kubernetes secrets with the root-cert (Istiod need root cert to handshake mTLS with IstioAgents)

 ```bash
 kubectl create namespace istio-system